Hungary denies call for territorial autonomy in Ukraine

 He spoke two days after newly re-elected Prime Minister Viktor Orban said Hungary would stand up for its rights within the European Union and wants autonomy for ethnic Hungarians living beyond its borders in central Europe, including Ukraine.

-Orban said the issue was especially topical due to the situation in neighbouring Ukraine, where around 200,000 ethnic Hungarians live who are entitled to Hungarian citizenship and also the right to self-administration.
+Orban said the issue was especially topical due to the situation in neighboring Ukraine, where around 200,000 ethnic Hungarians live who are entitled to Hungarian citizenship and also the right to self-administration.

 The comments prompted Kiev to summon the Hungarian ambassador for an explanation on Tuesday.